 (e)“Personal Data” means any information relating to an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, and identification number, location data or online identifier.

 2.Applicability of DPA.

 2.1Applicability.
-This DPA will apply only to the extent that Publisher processes Personal Data from the EEA on behalf of Disqus.
+This DPA will apply only to the extent that Publisher processes Personal Data relating to EEA data subjects that it obtains from Disqus.

 3.Roles and responsibilities.

 3.1Parties' Roles.
 Disqus and Publisher each act as a Data Controller with respect to the Personal Data processed hereunder.
 EXHIBIT A describes the Personal Data that Disqus makes available to Publisher and the purposes therefor.Publisher undertakes to access and use the Personal Data provided by Disqus only to the extent reasonably necessary to achieve the purposes of the processing.

 3.2Purpose Limitation.
 Publisher shall process the Personal Data solely for the purposes described in EXHIBIT A, except where required by applicable law.